isomerpages/mti-osir/_about-sira/Appointment of Key Personnel in a Designated Entity.md

 </ul>
 <p>Please refer to the <a href="/resources/guidance-documents/" rel="noopener noreferrer nofollow" target="_blank">Guidelines on Criteria for Key Personnel</a> for
 more information.</p>
-<p>Parties can seek reconsideration from the Minister within 14 calendar
-days after his decision; after which, they may appeal to a Reviewing Tribunal within 30 calendar days after the reconsideration decision.</p>
 <p>Parties may seek clarification from OSIR at <a href="mailto:contact@osir.gov.sg" rel="noopener noreferrer nofollow" target="_blank"><u>contact@osir.gov.sg</u></a> before
 the commencement of any formal application.</p>
 <p>Parties are to submit the relevant <a href="https://www.osir.gov.sg/forms/notification-forms/" rel="noopener noreferrer nofollow" target="_blank">notification forms</a> and